top of page

 Gloria Reynolds

 Gloria left her position as managing partner at a business consulting firm for nonprofits to become Hero Ag’s fulltime volunteer CEO.
-She has spent most of her career working behind the scenes, developing plans, teams, policies, and other things no one notices if all goes well.
+She has spent most of her career working behind the scenes, developing plans, teams, policies, and other things that no one notices if all goes well.
 She was chief of staff to two presidents at the University of Northern Colorado, where she worked 17 years.
-She began her career as a journalist, first as an Ohio statehouse reporter, then editor-in-chief at a weekly paper, and beat reporter at a Colorado daily.
+She began her career as a journalist, first as an Ohio statehouse reporter, then editor-in-chief at a weekly paper, and then beat reporter at a Colorado daily.

 Outside Counsel